core-skills/03-zero-to-data-science/program/02_fromheretothere.md

 Statistics 2.0?

 Data science borrows some core scientific concepts, but differs to the way in which work is done.
-In particular, data science contrasts with the the relatively linear workflows and timeframes of months to years we experience in typical research and development workflows.
+In particular, data science contrasts with the relatively linear workflows and timeframes of months to years we experience in typical research and development workflows.

 ### Key Differentiator: Iterative Improvement & Speed